Generic name: pomalidomide [ pom-a-LID-oh-mide ]

 Take each dose with a full glass of water.
-You may take pomalidomide with or without food, but take the medicine at the same time each day.
+Take the medicine at the same time each day, with or without food.
 Swallow the capsule whole.

-Do not crush, chew, break, or open a pomalidomide capsule.
-The medicine from inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If this occurs, wash your skin with soap and water or rinse your eyes with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.
+Do not break, chew, or open a pomalidomide capsule.
+The medicine from a broken pill can be dangerous if it gets in your mouth, eyes, or nose, or on your skin.
+If this happens, wash your skin with soap and water or rinse your eyes with water.
+Ask your pharmacist how to safely dispose of a broken pill.

 You may need frequent blood tests.

 Store at room temperature away from moisture and heat.
-Return any unused pomalidomide to your doctor, or as directed by the Pomalyst REMS program.
+Return any unused pomalidomide to your doctor, or as directed.

 What happens if I miss a dose?